|

 2. Review your credit report

 You can request a free credit report at Annual Credit Report.
-Actually, this is one step of the new year financial checklist you should do at least 3 times a year.
+Actually, this is the one step of the new year financial checklist you should do at least 3 times a year.

 Under normal circumstances, you can get a free report from each of the three reporting bureaus each year.
 If you spread those out, you can get a report every 4 months, so you always have access to fairly updated information.